keermanish/react-page-maker/README.md

         );
       }

-      return ( // cavas version - content to be shown in canvas
+      return ( // canvas version - content to be shown in canvas
         <Draggable {...props}>
           <FormGroup>
             <Label>{name}</Label>